kadirtastepe/LSF-and-MTF-Measurement/README.md

 Figure 3: Horizontal Sample taken from Vertical Stripes

 As we can see in the graphs intensity of the width of 0.1mm is almost impossible to see.
-In horizontal sample we do not have intensity of it and in vertical sample there is a small peak.
-It seems camera didn't detected the line because of the low opacity of the line, because of low DPI of the printer.
+In the horizontal sample, we do not have the intensity of it and in the vertical sample, there is a small peak.
+It seems the camera didn't detect the line because of the low opacity of the line, because of the low DPI of the printer.

 ### Estimating Standart Deviation(σ)

-In order to calculate FWHM, it’s easy to chose second peak (0.5mm peak) in vertical sample.
-Because it seems more like gaussian funtion than others.
+To calculate FWHM, it’s easy to choose the second peak (0.5mm peak) in the vertical sample.
+Because it seems more like a gaussian function than others.

 ![peak](peak.png)